20 Reasons Why You Visit and Love India Travel

 5. History and ancient buildings in India

-Varanasi, also known as Kashi, is the world’s most old largest permanent resident, whose history is 4,200 years behind.
+Varanasi, known as Kashi, is the world’s oldest city, dating back 4,200 years.

 6. Instant friendship